 Honors Research and Independent Study: Honors College members may earn Honors credit for research, thesis, or independent study projects.
-Students engage in research through the Professorial Assistant Program, Honors Research Seminars, independent study, or research appointments with faculty.
+Students engage in research through the Professorial Assistant Program, Honors Research Seminars, independent study, Honors College research abroad programs, or research appointments with faculty.
 The Honors College Research Fund provides small grants on a competitive basis to support faculty-sponsored undergraduate research projects.

 Graduate Courses: Honors College students have the opportunity to enroll in graduate courses with the approval of their advisors and their course instructors.
 Many do so during the senior year, and some during the junior year or even earlier, often in substitution for advanced undergraduate courses in their fields.

 Credit earned in graduate courses is applied toward the student's undergraduate degree unless he or she obtained prior approval to be dually enrolled and was admitted to a graduate program before enrolling in the courses.
+For more information, refer to the Dual Enrollment by Undergraduates statement in the Graduate Education section of this catalog at www.reg.msu.edu/AcademicPrograms/Print.asp?Section=328.